kstenerud/concise-encoding/DESIGN.md

 Recursive data structures are very useful and powerful, yet potentially very dangerous.
 Concise Encoding opts to support recursive structures, with the caveat that they are opt-in (to avoid inadvertently opening a security hole).

-### Struct and Edge Termination
+### Record and Edge Termination

-Technically, we could get away with not requiring an end marker in edges and struct instances (because we already know how many children these containers will have).
+Technically, we could get away with not requiring an end marker in edges and records (because we already know how many children these containers will have).
 But doing so would leave the format vulnerable to undetectable structural errors.

 For example, the edge structure always has exactly three children, and so we could just bake in the assumption that after three children are decoded, the edge is finished.
 The problems come when a decoder reads a malformed document.